 Bread and Roses Award

 The Otterbein University Women’s Forum Bread and Roses Award was established in 1992 to honor women or men who have made significant contributions in support of women.
 This award honors an individual’s accomplishments and efforts in the area of women’s issues.
-This year in 2017, we have celebrated the 25th Anniversary for this largest Women’s Forum event on campus, by presenting “Remarkable Women at Otterbein, Then and Now”.
-At this special moment, we gave two Honorary Awards to two role models for women at Otterbein university – President Kathy Krendl and Dr. Beth Daugherty.
+In the past year of 2017, we have celebrated the 25th Anniversary for this largest Women’s Forum event on campus, by presenting “Remarkable Women at Otterbein, Then and Now”.
+At this special moment, we gave two Honorary Awards to two role models for women at Otterbein university – Otterbein’s 20th president Dr. Kathy Krendl and Dr. Beth Daugherty.